Special Needs Trust Attorney in Orange County, CA.

 - When creating the SNT, the State in which the beneficiary lives must be designated as the primary beneficiary of the trust.

 - And the assets in the SNT must be only used for the Medicaid beneficiary.

-Take Note: Both first-part and third-party SNTs must be properly drafted in order to protect the disabled beneficiary’s right to receive means-tested public benefits.
+Take Note: Both first-party and third-party SNTs must be drafted correctly to protect the disabled beneficiary’s right to receive means-tested public benefits.

 2nd note: Tax consequences of SNTs are also very complex.

 3rd note: Some States require that an annual budget be established.

 4th note: If you don’t follow State rules, and they may change periodically, you will disqualify the trust and disqualify the beneficiary from Medicaid.

 5th note: Pool trust.
 Also known as (d)(4)(C) Trust.
 A pooled trust established by a non-profit organization that combines assets from many people. (contact us for details)

 From day 1 we will work diligently and provide experienced legal counsel.
 Simply fill out the form below, and we will call you to discuss.
 Thank you.

 Experienced Legal Counsel